-The following tasks are normally performed in the Active Directory Users and Computers Management Console.
-However, these actions must now be performed using the Provisioning Server in order to take full advantage of product features.
+The tasks documented here must be performed using the Provisioning Server, rather than in Active Directory, in order to take full advantage of product features.

 Supporting Cross-Forest Scenarios

 - Ensure that DNS is properly set up.
 (Refer to Microsoft's web site for information on how to prepare DNS for a Forest Trust.)

 - Ensure the forest functional level of both forests is the same version of Windows Server.